walterpera/GACDCP/README.md

 The goal of this project is to take the data sourced at the [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html) and meet the following requirements:

 1. Merge the Training and Test data sets.
-2. Subset the measurement varibles to only measurements with a Mean() or Standard Deviation() applied to them.
+2. Subset the measurement variables to only measurements with a Mean() or Standard Deviation() applied to them.
 3. Use the activity labels file to name the activities in the data set.
 4. Appropriately label the data set variables with descriptive names.
 5. Create a tidy data output with the average for each of the subset variables.